magepeopleteam/service-booking-manager/readme.txt

 👉 [Buy WordPress Service Booking & Scheduling Plugin Pro](https://mage-people.com/product/wordpress-service-booking-plugin-all-kind-of-service-booking-solution/) 👈

-### Explore the Power of Our Plugin with Key Features
-Features that are included with the plugin will help you to build your booking solution smoothly.
-Let's see what are those powerful features that make the plugin useful.

-### 🌐 Support for All Payment Methods:
-Easily integrates with all payment methods available in WooCommerce.
-### 💳 Secure Payment Processing:
-Allow users to conveniently book and pay for their spot using popular payment gateways within WooCommerce.
-### 🗓️ Integrated Calendar System:
-Keep track of all your upcoming bookings with ease using our comprehensive calendar system.
-### 🔍 Short Codes for Booking Section:
-Easily customize and display the booking section using available shortcodes.
-### 📦 Comprehensive Category Management:
-Manage categories, sub-categories, quantities, prices, and images.
-### 🛠️ Booking Extra Service Management:
-Enhance your offerings with additional services, effortlessly managing prices and quantities.
-### 🎨 Theme Compatibility:
-Works smoothly with any standards-compliant WordPress theme.
-### 📄 PDF Invoices:
-Generate PDF Tickets or Invoices with detailed booking information.
-### 📧 Email Settings:
-Maximize earnings by allowing clients to opt for extra services when booking.
-### 🌐 Translation Settings:
-Explore varied translation options for connecting with a wide range of audiences.
-### 📊 Export Data in CSV:
-Easily export all available data in CSV format.

-Experience the convenience of a versatile and powerful service booking solution with WpBookingly.
+Experience the convenience of a versatile and powerful service booking solution with WPBookingly.
 Streamline your booking processes and offer a seamless experience to your clients across diverse industries.